SVRTK/neonatal-low-field-mri-analysis/README.md

-Automated analysis tools for neonatal MRI at 64mT
+Analysis tools for neonatal MRI at 64mT
 ====================

 This repository contains DL pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis of neonatal brain MRI at 64mT.